 In addition, this solution also addresses the following issues addressed in the Key Issue #7.
 Flexible deployment

-- How to identify Edge Data Network, in case of multiple Edge Data Networks within a single PLMN where one edge data network is defined as a subarea (e.g. list of TAs or cells) in the PLMN coverage.
+- How to identify Edge Data Network, in case of multiple Edge Data Networks within a single PLMN where one Edge Data Network is defined as a subarea (e.g. list of TAs or cells) in the PLMN coverage.

 This solution is for the deployment scenario option 3.